 Science shows that cayenne helps increase circulation, aids digestion and assists in detoxing the body.
 It can help fight fungal and bacterial infections, reduce inflammation, and is believed to be beneficial in treating migraines and cluster headaches.
 It can be applied externally to stop bleeding and relieve pain and, despite its heat, can calm an upset stomach, provide relief for a sore throat and ease diarrhea.

 Try cayenne in a classic Moroccan dish: Tagine of Shrimp in Tomato Sauce

 Are Moroccan Spices Safe to Use?

-The Moroccan spices mentioned are, as a general rule of thumb, perfectly safe to use for normal culinary purposes and in occasional home remedies – ginger tea, as example – but if you're interested in using spices or herbs for medicinal purposes, do consult a doctor and take time to do your own research.
-Plenty of information can be found online regarding recommended dosages, side effects and warnings for pregnant women or others with underlying medical conditions.
+The Moroccan spices mentioned are, as a general rule of thumb, perfectly safe to use for normal culinary purposes and in occasional home remedies–ginger tea, as an example–but if you're interested in using spices or herbs for medicinal purposes, do consult a doctor and take time to do your own research.
+Plenty of information can be found online regarding recommended dosages, side effects, and warnings for pregnant women or others with underlying medical conditions.